 - Relevant information if design products (but you decide what is relevant)

-- Traceability records (but only if traceability is requirement of your products or services)
+- Traceability records (but only if traceability is a requirement of your products or services)

 - Non-conformance records where appropriate